-Center for Health Emergency Preparedness and Response
+Center for Health Emergency Preparedness and Response (CHEPR)

 The Center for Health Emergency Preparedness and Response is dedicated to mitigation, preparedness, response and recovery from natural disasters, terrorist attacks, and other public health emergencies in Texas.
 Based on potential health and safety threats, risks and vulnerabilities the Center for Health Emergency Preparedness and Response programs do the following: